 Kellar also spent a season as a volunteer assistant coach at Rensselaer Polytechnic Institute and has been a head coach for the ADK girls lacrosse club, the Albany Elite and Albany Power club lacrosse teams.

 Kellar, who teaches classes in psychology at Illinois Wesleyan, earned her doctorate in educational psychology at the University at Albany in December 2014 and she married Michael Kellar in October 2016.
-Michael is an assistant baseball coach and pitching coach at Division I Illinois State University.
+They are the parents of Graceyn Rose Kellar, born Dec.
+4, 2017.